ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 This is everything you need to play Arma 3 on Linux without ACRE2 or TFAR.
 Congratulations to get this far. ;)

-### 4. ACRE2/TFAR
+### 4. The Helper script and ACRE2 / TFAR

-Make sure you did the command of Chapter 5.1 and that you are running Proton 6.3 or newer!
+#### 4.1 The Helper script
+The Arma3Helper Script (formerly Arma3TS.sh) is reqired to run ACRE2 or TFAR on Linux.
+It also provides utility to make some Troubleshooting (see Chapter 5) easier.

-Place the `Arma3TS-*.sh` [provided here (click me)](https://github.com/ninelore/armaonlinux) in your home directory.
+Place the `Arma3Helper.sh` [provided here (click me)](https://github.com/ninelore/armaonlinux) in your home directory for easy access.
 Edit the file and adjust the settings inside the marked area in that file according to the comments.

+#### 4.2 Preperation for ACRE2 / TFAR
+The Arma3Helper script provides a wrapper for winetricks that will set the wineprefix to Arma's compatdata folder after you adjusted the settings inside the script.
+To install a variety of DLLs/features that are required for ACRE2 / TFAR as well as fix alot of common issues, run the following command.
+`./Arma3Helper.sh winetricks Arma`
+For transparency: The DLLs/features installed are `d3dcompiler_43`, `d3dx10_43`, `d3dx11_43`, `mfc140` and `xact_x64`.

+#### 4.3 ACRE2 / TFAR
-Now download a recent **Windows Installer(!)** of Teamspeak 3.
+Download a recent **Windows Installer(!)** of Teamspeak 3.
 Install Teamspeak into the compatdata directory of Arma by running `./Arma3TS-*.sh install path/to/TS3-Installer.exe`.
 **IMPORTANT: In the Teamspeak Installer, select "Install for all Users" and leave the default path!!!**

 After the Insallation you can start TeamSpeak by just running `./Arma3TS-*.sh` **After you have started Arma**.

-Done!

 ### 5. Troubleshooting
+Note: Some troubleshooting steps require the Arma3Helper script.
+See Chapter 4.1 for more info.
+Alternatively you can use [protontricks](https://github.com/Matoking/protontricks).

 #### 5.1 I have problems with sound and/or thermal vision
-Install [protontricks via python pipx](https://github.com/Matoking/protontricks#pipx-recommended) and run the following command:
-`protontricks 107410 d3dcompiler_43 d3dx10_43 d3dx11_43 mfc140 xact_x64`
+See Chapter 4.2

 #### 5.2 I still have problems with sound
 You have 2 options to achieve the same fix.
 Either you can set the env variable `WINEDLLOVERRIDES="xaudio2_7=n"` in the Steam startup options (or via the Arma 3 Unix Launcher).
 {{< image src="/pictures/armalinux/armalaunchoptions-xaudio.png" >}}
-The other way is to set it via `protontricks 107410 winecfg` and then under "Libraries".
+The other way is to set it via `./Arma3Helper.sh winecfg` and then under "Libraries".
 {{< image src="/pictures/armalinux/winecfg-xaudio.png" >}}

 #### 5.3 Arma doesnt open or crashes instantly